Aréthuse-class submarine: Description

 Aréthuse-class submarines were armed with four torpedo tubes in the bow for four 550 mm torpedoes.
 The submarines carried four reloads.
-They were designed primarily for ant-submarine warfare.
+They were designed primarily for anti-submarine warfare.
 They were equipped with DUUA I sonar.
 The Aréthuse-class submarines had a complement of 40 including 6 officers.
 By 1981, their sonar had been upgraded to one active DUUA II sonar, one passive DUUA II sonar, one passive ranging DUUX 2 sonar.
 They had a diving depth down to roughly 182.8 m.

 Ships

 Service history

 Two submarines, Aréthuse and Argonaute, were ordered as part of the 1953 construction programme, and the last two, Amazone and Ariane, were ordered as part of the 1954 programme.
 All four submarines were constructed at the Arsenal de Cherbourg in Cherbourg, France.
 The first two were laid down in March 1955, and the last two in December.
 By 1960 all four submarines had entered service and operated exclusively in the Mediterranean Sea as a deterrent against threats to commercial shipping between France and its colonies in North Africa.
 On 14 March 1979, Aréthuse was taken out of service and placed in reserve.
 Amazone followed in June 1980 and Ariane in March 1981.
 Argonaute was taken out of service in 1982.
 Argonaute was transferred to Paris to become a museum exhibit in 1989.
 The design of the French Daphné class was based on the Aréthuse class.